Who are the people affected?

 Amkoullel, courtesy of Msia Kibona Clark.

-"Sahel Calling" will follow certain musicians -- many of whom are displaced themselves -- and travel through the cities and villages filming their experiences, recording their songs and stories, interviewing refugees, and exploring the transformative power of solidarity and music against those that would attempt to silence us.
+"Sahel Calling" follows certain musicians -- many of whom are displaced themselves -- and travel through the cities and villages filming their experiences, recording their songs and stories, interviewing refugees, and exploring the transformative power of solidarity and music against those that would attempt to silence us.

 This is a story of the motivational force of music and the impact it can have on moving others to awareness and action, and possibly affecting a complex, socio-political, violent crisis.
 A true documentary, "Sahel Calling" researchs and plans as much as possible, but like the musicians themselves, no one knows what will transpire, nor what or who will be inspired by them - until it is happening.